Dog exercise areas

 When using an off leash area, there are still rules which apply to keep it safe for everyone.

-- The person responsible for the dog must be physically able to control it.
+- The person responsible for the dog must be physically able to control them.

 - Dogs must be on leash before entering and leaving an off leash area.